-Figure 4: three-Qs.pml
+FIGURE 4. three-Qs.pml

+2.2.
+Multiple instances of the same process.
 Three-Qs.pml might seem silly too.
 It always prints out Q on three successive lines.
 But the output from Spin includes monitoring information-the amount of indentation says which process is printing, and when you run threeQs.pml repeatedly, you see differing patterns.
 If we use differing concurrent processes, we see why.